 The removable ground glass viewing and focusing screen is shown attached to the repeating back.
 The red, green and blue filters are not removable so the light from the lens that forms the image on the ground glass will have passed through one of the colored filters.
-A photographer would normally choose to view through the green filter because in most lighting situations the image would be brighter and clearer than when viewed through the red or blue filters.
+A photographer would normally choose to view through the green filter because the image would be brighter and clearer than when viewed through the red or blue filters.
 The long sheet of ground glass can be positioned so that the image can be viewed through any of the three filters.

 The red, green and blue tri-color filters are mounted in the camera's repeating back.
 The repeating back is the movable part of the camera.
 The glass plate holder and filters travel along with the back.
 To make three successive exposures the back will drop twice, moving one-third of its length each time.
-The filters travel along with the glass plate, so when a new section of glass plate is in position behind the lens, ready for an exposure, one the the three filters will also be in place between the lens and glass plate.
+The filters travel along with the glass plate, so when a new section of glass plate is in position behind the lens, ready for an exposure, one of the three filters will also be in place between the lens and glass plate.

 The steps involved in taking a photograph with the Miethe-Bermpohl camera are: With the shutter open, a photographer frames and focuses the subject on the ground glass screen.
 The next step is to close the shutter or cap the lens.
 Then the ground glass panel is removed and a plate holder is attached to the back.
 The back is raised to its highest position, where it is held in place by a spring-loaded latch.
 It is now time to withdraw the dark slide.
 The plunger on the cable release is pressed.
 This is a dual cable release.
 It is attached to the repeating back latch release and to the shutter.
 The shutter will fire and then as the plunger is pressed farther, the back latch will release and the back will drop.
 The long brass pneumatic cylinder that is attached to one side of the camera is called a dash pot.
 It controls the speed of the moving back.
 As the back approaches its next position its movement is stopped.
 It is caught and held by the latch.
 Beginning with cocking the shutter, these steps are repeated a second and third time.